dfelinto/blender-manual/manual/compositing/types/filter/anti_aliasing.rst

    * - .. figure:: /images/compositing_types_filter_antialiasing-node_example-3-corner_rounding-off.png

           Corner detection and rounding off (set to 0).
-         Notice how anti-aliasing node smooths the corner because it treats it as an artifact.
+          Notice how corners are smoothed because they are treated as artifacts.

      - .. figure:: /images/compositing_types_filter_antialiasing-node_example-3-corner_rounding-on.png

-         Corner detection and rounding on.
+          Full corner detection and rounding preserves the sharp edges around the corner.
-         Setting this value to 1 tells the anti-aliasing node the sharp edges around the corner are not an artifact and should therefore be reserved.